-Summarizing case law on this issue is no simple task.
-Much of the authority suggests that tax benefits should not be considered in computing economic loss damages.
-For example, in Danzig v.
-Jack Greenberg & Associates, the defendant argued that damages in a class action for fraud should be reduced by the claimed tax benefits to class members arising from their investments.
+Summarizing case law here is no simple task.
+Much of the authority suggests that tax benefits should not be considered in computing economic loss damages.31 For example, in Danzig v.
+Jack Greenberg & Associates,32 the defendant argued that damages in a class action for fraud should be reduced by the tax benefits to class members claimed on their investments.
 The court disagreed, concluding that tax benefits were irrelevant to the amount of restitution to be awarded.

-To the same effect is DePalma v.
-Westland Software House, a buyer's breach of contract suit for computer equipment and software.
-The seller tried to reduce the damage award by arguing that the buyer had received investment tax credits and depreciation.
+Similarly, DePalma v.
+Westland Software House33 involved a buyer's suit for breach of contract for computer equipment and software.
+The seller tried to reduce the damages by arguing that the buyer had received investment tax credits and depreciation.
 The court found it was inappropriate to mitigate the damages awarded by such tax benefits.

 Even more colorful is Coty v.
-Ramsey Associates, in which the plaintiff sued a neighboring pig farm on a nuisance theory.
-One of the damage claims was for air conditioners the plaintiff had installed to try to mitigate the noxious odor.
+Ramsey Associates,34 where the plaintiff sued a neighboring pig farm for nuisance.
+One of the plaintiff's damage claims was air conditioners the plaintiff installed to try to mitigate the noxious odor.
 The defendant replied that the cost of the air conditioners had to be reduced by depreciation tax benefits.
 The court disagreed, finding tax consequences irrelevant.

-Perhaps defense tax arguments are simply scrutinized more carefully.
-That may be true even in the Supreme Court.
-In Hanover Shoe Inc. v.
-United Shore Machinery Corp., an antitrust case in which the plaintiff sued for lost profits, the defendant argued that the plaintiff's damages should be reduced by taxes it would have had to pay absent the violation.
+Perhaps defense tax arguments are simply scrutinized more carefully, and that may be true even in the U.S. Supreme Court.
+In Hanover Shoe, Inc. v.
+United Shore Machinery Corp., 35 an antitrust case where the plaintiff sued for lost profits, the defendant argued that the plaintiff's damages should be reduced for taxes it would have had to pay absent the violation.
 In other words, the defendant argued that the lost profits had to be computed after tax.
 Had the antitrust violation not occurred, the defendant argued, the plaintiff would have received profits, and those profits would have been taxable.

-Although that argument seemed vapid (after all, the damage award would also be taxable when received, thus making the plaintiff worse off), the court of appeals agreed.
-Reversing, the Supreme Court held that the award should not be reduced for taxes.
-Because the plaintiff would be taxed when it recovered damages, reducing the damages by taxes would be deducting tax twice, said the Court.
+This argument seemed vapid (after all, the damage award would also be taxable when received, thus making the plaintiff worse off), but the court of appeals agreed.
+Reversing the court of appeals, the Supreme Court held the award should not be reduced for taxes.
+The plaintiff would be taxed when it recovered damages, so reducing the damages by taxes would be deducting tax twice, said the Court.

-Yet, the Supreme Court also made the more sophisticated observation that accounting for taxes in the year when damages are received (rather than when profits were lost) can change the amount of tax due.
-The Court noted that the statute of limitations may bar the IRS from recomputing tax due in earlier years.
-The Supreme Court laid down the "rough result" - not taking account of taxes for the year of injury, but taxing the recovery when received - as a satisfactory outcome.
+Yet, the Supreme Court also made the more sophisticated observation that accounting for taxes in the year when damages are received (rather than when profits were lost) can change the amount of tax due.36 The Court even noted that the statute of limitations may bar the IRS from recomputing tax due in earlier years.
+The Supreme Court characterized this as a "rough result."

-The Supreme Court's approach in Hanover Shoe seems to be followed in many cases.
-Essentially, it takes the view that there should not be a double deduction of taxes and that the plaintiff needs to be put in the position it would have occupied before the suit.
+You don't take taxes into account for the year of injury, but you tax the recovery when received.
+The Supreme Court laid down this rough result as a satisfactory one in Hanover Shoe, an approach that seems to be followed in many cases.37 Essentially, it takes the view that there should not be a double deduction of taxes, and that the plaintiff needs to be put in the position he would have occupied prior to the suit.

-However, underlying Hanover Shoe is the notion that considerable uncertainties in our tax rules are a good reason not to deal with this tax subject.
-The Supreme Court noted that the proper amount of tax liability ultimately depends on a plethora of factors.
-Tax determinations under our system are hardly simple.
-That is one of the main reasons this entire tax damages area often causes courts to refuse to reflect tax consequences in their awards.
+Nevertheless, underlying Hanover Shoe is the notion that there are considerable uncertainties in our tax rules, and these uncertainties represent a good reason not to deal with this tax subject.
+The Supreme Court noted that the proper amount of tax liability ultimately depends on a plethora of factors;

+tax determinations under our system are hardly simple.
+That is one of the main reasons this entire tax damages area often causes courts to be unwilling to reflect tax consequences in their awards.